sahara101/Movie-Roulette/README.md

   - Overseerr for requests
   - YouTube for trailers

+> **Note**: Ensure your client devices and Plex server are on the same network.
+On the first run, a Plex cache file will be created to enhance movie loading speeds.

 ## Tested Players
 ### Plex
 - Apple TV - with turn on function and app start